 Attendance & Punctuality

-Regular school attendance brings enormous benefits to individual pupils, their families, schools and the community as a whole.
-Without regular attendance, levels of attainment suffer and opportunities are missed to obtain maximum benefit from education.
+Good school attendance brings enormous benefits to individual pupils, their families, schools and the community as a whole.
+Without good attendance, levels of attainment suffer and opportunities are missed to obtain maximum benefit from education.

 Persistent absence and lateness will affect a child’s achievement and progress in school.
 Comprehensive research shows that there is a direct link between a child’s level of school attendance and their level of school attainment.